aka2029/WebDevelopment-AbsorbingIT/SassSandbox/Readme.md

 $$ Before using this sass project in terminal "npm run sass" and select the perticular folder & parent folder(like WebDev-Absorbing it)

-$$ Using underscore in this file naming tells the compiler that we don't want this file to get compiles and we dont want variable.css in our css folder
+$$ Using underscore in the file naming tells the compiler that we don't want this file to get compiles and we dont want variable.css in our css folder
 & While importing the file just write "@import 'variables';" on top of the main.scss file ... see that we haven't included the _ or .scss extension.

 $$ after creating every new file in scss , re-run sass from the terminal